Intellectual Property – introduction

-For many companies, such as those in the pharmaceutical business, IP is much more valuable than any physical asset.
-Authoritative sources report that each year, intellectual property theft costs U.S. companies about $300 billion.
+For many businesses, especially those in fields such as pharmaceuticals, IP proves significantly more valuable than any tangible asset.
+Authoritative sources estimate that intellectual property theft costs U.S. companies approximately $300 billion each year.

-From a legal standpoint, there are four types of intellectual property.
-IP registered in one of those categories with state and federal agencies is protected by law, and if infringed upon or otherwise abused, the infringers can be prosecuted.
+From a legal perspective, there are four primary categories of intellectual property.
+IP registered within these categories with state and federal agencies enjoys legal protection, enabling the prosecution of any infringements or abuses.

 Categories